southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 #### Pros

 * Tent is made from Pvc free material making it very friendly to plants
-* The door unzips easily but is steady enough to hold out on it’s own
+* The door unzips easily but is steady enough to hold out on its own
 * The tent increases the intensity of plant growth
 * It keeps light locked in at all times leaving very little room for it to escape